Oliver Bjorkstrand Game Preview: Kraken vs. Avalanche

 Bjorkstrand Stats vs. the Avalanche

-- The Avalanche have given up 31 goals in total (2.8 per game), the fifth-fewest allowed in the NHL.
+- The Avalanche are 14th in goals allowed, giving up 43 total goals (3.3 per game) in the league.

 |2023-2024 Season